JesseCook/Allay/Documentation/SprintOnePlan.md

 ### Task listing, organized by user story
 * As someone first coming to the webapp, I want an easy way to make a profile.
-  * Familiarize ourselves with Django, Bootstrap, and working with Firebase.
+  * Familiarize ourselves with Django, and Bootstrap.
   * Create a user login page.
   * Maintain login information in our database, so that the user can sign in and out.